mjbradvica/personal-website-articles/public-speaking/get-insurded-1-2.md

 ## Extends Beyond Just Code

 And this goes beyond just what our code is doing.
 We can take this idea of automated testing first, and apply it as an architecture-level principle.
 Suddenly, more things start to pop up.

 We need to abstract out our hard dependencies such as the database.
-We start to incorporate more design patterns such as Chain of Responsibility, and Observer.
+We start to incorporate more design patterns such as Chain of Responsibility, and Observer in order to shrink our dependencies.

 I can't just jump onto the latest and greatest trend anymore.
 And lastly, we start to evaluate libraries that no longer gel with our new outlook.
 Libraries that embrace dynamic over static-AutoMapper I'm looking at you.

 ## One More